 Obama for America

 From February to May 2011, I worked at the Democratic National Committee in Washington, D.C.
-Over those three months our small team concepted, developed, and launched the 2012 Obama re-elect campaign.
-Following the launch I returned to Chicago for the remainder of the campaign.
+Over those three months our small team conceptualized, developed, and launched the 2012 Obama re-elect campaign.
+Following the campaign launch I moved to the Obama for America Headquarters in Chicago for the remainder of the campaign.
 I began with staffing the creative team, working on daily design needs, rapid response graphics, mobile apps to empower citizens, and executing large site experiences such as the Obama for America online merchandise store, and the Gotta Vote online voting rights portal that aimed to help voters overcome new ID and polling place requirements across the country.
-And aways, designing when feeling inspired by Barack Obama.
+And always, designing when feeling inspired by Barack Obama.

 Branding Obama for 2012

 How would the 2008 Obama logo evolve for the re-elect campaign?
-The importance of this assignment weighed heavily on our mouse pads.
+The importance of that assignment weighed heavily on our mouse pads.
 We developed over 15 different concepts and brand boards.

 Logo Concept A: Open Movement

-One of the three finalists, this concept uses a custom treated version of Gotham to create the 2012 logo, with subtle outlined shadows, evoking a letterpress or Linotype machine.
-The mark is friendly and open, and has a distinct and memorable look.
+One of three finalists, this concept used a custom treated version of Gotham to create the 2012 logo, with subtle outlined shadows, evoking a letterpress or Linotype machine.
+The mark was friendly and open, and had a distinct and memorable look.

 Logo Concept C: Measured Strength

-Ultimately the chosen concept, this variation introduces a bold and highly visible 2012 mark with custom Gotham Black Slab Serif.
+Ultimately the chosen concept, this variation introduced a bold and highly visible 2012 mark with custom Gotham Black Slab Serif.